Sustainability at Samskip

 Biodiversity

-We recognise the importance of promoting sustainable practices that support biodiversity and natural resources.
-We are committed to minimising our impact on biodiversity and ecosystem services by taking measures to reduce, rehabilitate, and restore the ecosystems we have impact on.
+We recognize the importance of promoting sustainable practices that support biodiversity and natural resources.
+We are conscious about our impact on biodiversity and ecosystems, and we’re taking measures to reduce, rehabilitate, and restore negative impacts in our value chain.

 Environmental